MinecraftForge/Documentation/docs/misc/gametest.md

 ### RegisterGameTestsEvent

-`RegisterGameTestEvent` can also register either classes or methods using `#register`.
+`RegisterGameTestsEvent` can also register either classes or methods using `#register`.
 The event listener must be [added][event] to the mod event bus.
 Test methods registered this way must supply their mod id to `GameTest#templateNamespace` on every method annotated with `@GameTest`.

 ```java
 // In some class